"

 Sabine Zempleni

-The NCDs hypertension, CVD and T2D are multifactorial diseases that develop over a long time.
-Interestingly, they all seem to have one metabolic origin in common: Obesity and systemic chronic inflammation.
+So far we established that the NCDs hypertension, CVD and T2D are multifactorial diseases that develop over a long time.
+Interestingly, they all have one metabolic origin in common: Metabolically unhealthy obesity, specifically low-grade chronic inflammation.
+These three diseases are also interconnected.

-Drugs are available to treat and manage T2D and CVD successfully; hypertension due to obesity is often drug resistant though.
-The best treatment for all three would be a healthy lifestyle and weight loss.
-Losing weight will reduce the chronic systemic inflammation and slows the disease progression.
-After weight loss is achieved blood pressure will often return to normal, blood lipids will improve and insulin resistance can improve to the point of reversal.
+Drugs are available to treat and manage T2D and CVD successfully.
+Hypertension due to obesity is often drug resistant though.
+The best treatment for all three diseases—and several other diseases and condition that are due to metabolically unhealthy obesity—would be a healthy lifestyle and weight loss.
+Losing weight will reduce the chronic inflammation and slow the disease progression.
+After weight loss is achieved insulin resistance, blood pressure and blood lipids will improve.
+Easy solution?
+Frustratingly, no.

 As usual, recall what you already know.
 If not review:

-Maybe you also have a look at the NUTR250 Nutrition and Metabolism chapter about energy balance.
+You will find more details in the Foundational Nutrition and Metabolism section about energy balance.
 Reviewing will help you gain a better understanding and will solidify the science.

 You Will Learn: